-Races last for approximately 30 seconds to two minutes so anaerobic demands are high in racing.
-Athletes will often have heats, semi-finals and finals for each race they compete in and regattas are usually held over 2-3 days.
-Sprint athletes will often also compete in long distance outrigger events and surf-lifesaving in the off-season or as part of their training.
-While sprint canoe and kayak is an anaerobic sport, a high level of aerobic training is required.
+Races last for approximately 30 seconds to four minutes so both anaerobic and aerobic demands vary.
+Athletes will often have heats, semis and finals for each event they compete in and regattas are usually held over 2-3 days.

-The training diet for a paddler is focused on fuelling for training and recovering appropriately prior to the next training session.
-Energy requirements tend to be high due to the need to maintain a high level of muscularity and the volume and frequency of training.
-However, it is often difficult to juggle the energy needs around a busy training, work or study schedule.
+The training diet should be focused on fuelling for training and recovering appropriately prior to the next session.
+Energy requirements are individual, but are often high due to maintain a high level of lean muscle mass and the meet the needs of a high volume and frequency of training.

-The diet should comprise of mostly good quality carbohydrates, with lean protein, low fat dairy and plenty of fruits and vegetables.
+Requirements will vary according to daily training sessions and the individuals body composition goals however, in general, the training diet should comprise of a balance and variety of wholegrain and low GI carbohydrates, with lean protein, low fat dairy and plenty of fruits and vegetables.
 Ensuring adequate and appropriate nutrition around training sessions is critical for recovery.
-Eating a carbohydrate and protein containing meal or snack after training can help to optimise gains in muscle mass and allow for muscular adaptation to training whilst replenishing glycogen stores for the next training session.
+Eating a carbohydrate and protein containing meal or snack before and after training will assist to optimise gains in muscle mass and maximise training adaptations, whilst replenishing glycogen stores for the next training session.

-- Bowl of cereal with low fat milk and a banana
+- Cereal with low fat milk and a banana

 - Tub of yoghurt or glass of milk and a piece of toast

-- A few wholegrain crackers and a can of tuna
+- Wholegrain crackers and a tin of tuna or chicken

 - Handful of dried fruit and nuts

 - Homemade muffin or muesli slice or bliss balls